Generating SSL files for HA PEM backend hosts v10.5

 Note

 If you have an existing process for provisioning SSL-enabled Postgres clusters, it is possible that these conditions are already met.
-In this case no further action required.
+In this case no further action is required.

 If you are using your own certificates, generate a server certificate and key for the each backend Postgres instance.
-Place the certificate and key for the local instance, along with the the public certificate of your CA, in PGDATA on each backend host.
-It is important that the CA is the same one you will use to sign client certificates for PEM agents, otherwise cert authentication will fail.
+Place the certificate and key for the local instance, along with the public certificate of your CA, in PGDATA on each backend host.

 Optionally, you may include a Certificate Revocation List (CRL) if one is available.